 Location: Strong Memorial Hospital

-Opening: Time as Reported Grade 000 Imaging Sciences-CT
+Opening: Full Time 36 hours Grade 094 Imaging Sciences-CT